Syncleus/aparapi-native/README.md

 Shared library in `.libs/libaparapi.dynlib` for osx and `.libs/libaparapi.so` for linux.

-To prepare a 32bit version on a 64bit Linux system simply run configure as:
+To prepare a 32bit x86 version on a 64bit x86_64 Linux system simply run configure as:
-./configure --build=i686-pc-linux-gnu "CFLAGS=-m32" "CXXFLAGS=-m32" "LDFLAGS=-m32"
+`./configure --host=i686-pc-linux-gnu`

+or, just call the script:

+`./build.sh`

+and it will generate both for Linux 64-bit x86_64 and Linux 32-bit x86.

+- It is also possible to cross-compile for armhf and aarch64 on Linux 86_64, using the script:
+`./buildARMLinux.sh` provided all the dependencies are installed and the `libOpenCL.so` file is extracted from the target platform and placed in the correct build directory, according to `configure.ac`

 # OSX